-- This preparations is done substantially before the rest of the recipe to enable the spices to flavor the recipe.
+- The preparation is done substantially before the rest of the recipe to enable the spices to flavor the recipe.
 Combine together in a large casserole dish/dutch ocean, the tomatoes, onions, celery, turmeric, star anise, garlic, olive oil, bay leaves, and a generous amount of salt and black pepper.
-Then add in the chicken, and stir to coat it and all of the ingredients.
-Leave for at least 8 hours, refrigerated.

 - Add in the chicken, and stir to coat it and all of the ingredients.
 Leave in the refrigerator for at least 8 hours.

 - Add in the chicken stock and the white wine, and place on the stove over medium-low heat, stirring occasionally, covered for the most part, for 30 minutes.